What is Damp Heat in Mind?

 - Huang Qi (Astragalus) to tonify Qi

 - Jie Gent (Platycodon) to open the Upper Jiao

 - Jin Yin Hua (Lonicera) to clear Heat, remove Toxin, and detoxify

 - Lian Qiao (Forsythia) to clear Heat, remove Toxin and detoxify

-This herbal blend is derived from the ancient Chinese herbal formula Qing Ying Tang from Ben Bing Tiao Bian, which was written in 1798 by Wu Ju-Tang.
+This herbal blend comes from the ancient Chinese herbal formula Qing Ying Tang from the Ben Bing Tiao Bian by Wu Ju-Tang (1798 AD)

 Our clients have seen wonderful improvements in the health conditions of their pets using herbal blends to take care of a variety of health issues.

 Please contact our clinic at any time if you have questions about herbal remedies!

 Get Damp Heat in Mind at TCVM Pet Supply